trevorscott/edm-relay/README.md

 heroku addons:create heroku-kafka:basic-0
 ```

-We will be tracking button clicks and page load events with `edm-ui` so we want to create topic names that reflect that.
+We will be tracking button clicks and page load events with `edm-ui` so we will create topic names that reflect that.
+Below are the default topic names for this demo, it is suggested that you do not change them.
+If you do change them, there will be extra config that you will need to set for `edm-stats` and `edm-ui`.
 We need to create both production and local dev topics:

 ```bash
 export topic1='edm-ui-click'